matteo005/Happiness_Project/README.md

 1. Does higher GDP correlate to higher happiness index in countries?
 In order to answer this question, the following questions were asked and followed up accordingly.
     1.a) How to find out the relationships between two variables?
-(Develop hypothesis and investigate further) 1.b) Is there even relationship exist between these two variables? (do statistical test against hypothesis to find out the realrion exist within these two variables)
+(Develop hypothesis and investigate further) 1.b) Is there even relationship exist between these two variables? (do statistical test against hypothesis to find out the relation exists within these two variables)
     1.c) How to tackle the problem and what approach should be taken to answer this question?
 (Explore data, do calculation, and create related visualization based on data to illustrate the relations.
-Finally, show the result of such a relation exist or not exist between GDP and Happiness index)
+Finally, show the result of such a relation exist or does not exist between GDP and Happiness index)
 ## Data:
 1. Collected data from:
 Kaggle's World Happiness Report 2015-2021 - [Kaggle](https://www.kaggle.com/mathurinache/world-happiness-report-20152021)